tcarland/kvm-qemu-ansible/README.md

  Ansible playbook for installing KVM-QEMU on either RHEL/Centos or Ubuntu Linux systems.
 This is intended for deploying KVM across a cluster of nodes.
-The Ansible doesn't configure any primary storage pools, but there are NFS roles for utilizing NFS as a secondary storage pool.
+The Ansible roles do not configure any primary storage pools, but there are NFS roles for utilizing NFS as a secondary storage pool.
+More about configuring the storage pools comes later in the document.

+  This also assumes the networking layer for the bridge network to be used by Virtual Machines is also configured as all VMs are intended to run with a bridged network across nodes.
+More information about configuring the host bridge network is provided below.

 ## Ansible Configuration

-Inventory vault file format:
+Inventory vault file format contains ssh keys for users and service accounts:
 ```
 kvm_ssh_ids:
   tca: